Economic/epiextracts/README.md

-# EPI uniform extracts of the Current Population Survey Basic Monthly files and Outgoing Rotation Groups
+# EPI uniform extracts of the Current Population Survey
-This repository creates cleaned uniform extracts of the CPS basic monthly and outgoing rotation group files.
+This repository creates cleaned uniform extracts of the CPS basic monthly, outgoing rotation group, and May supplement files.

-## Latest data
-At TBD -

-## Documentation
+## Documentation and data
 On the EPI network, visit http://maynard/